-This page provides a flavour of the many and varied things that MSABG Officers and Members have got up to in past years!
-If you have any similar issues/projects within MSABG’s area then contact us!
+This page provides a flavour of the many and varied things that MSABG Voluntary Officers and Members have got up to in past years.
+If you have any similar issues or projects within MSABG’s area then please contact us.

 Several bridleways which had been obstructed for many years when the group started in 1978 have been re-opened.
-Identifying and applying pressure/support to the local authority is the key.
-And still there are paths recorded on the definitive map but which riders have to strive to obtain use of.
-The latest one is a path on the South Downs that bestrides three parishes, path Poynings 22/ Fulking 11/Brighton and Hove 14 which the landowner was finally forced to re-open to riders in January 2011
+Identifying and applying pressure and support to the local authority is the key.
+But there are still paths recorded on the definitive map that riders struggle to use.
+The latest one is a path on the South Downs that bestrides three parishes, path Poynings 22/ Fulking 11/Brighton and Hove 14 which the landowner was finally forced to re-open to riders in January 2011.

-Working with local authorities, we established a riding track along disused Barcombe railway.
+Working with local authorities, we established a licensed bridleway along the disused Barcombe railway.

 At our suggestion, riders were able to use Mid Sussex District Council’s Green Crescent route around the western side of Burgess Hill and after many years use our ultimate objective of it being dedicated with bridleway status was achieved to allow horse use forever.